-Declared political science majors who would like to take part in seminar pre-registration will submit their rank-ordered preferences on the Fall 2019 Seminar Pre-Registration form.
+Declared political science majors who would like to take part in seminar pre-registration will submit their rank-ordered preferences on the Spring 2020 Seminar Pre-Registration form.
 Students will identify, in order of preference, three seminars in which they would like to be pre-registered.
-Participants will be able to enter and revise their preferences from 9:00 am on Wednesday, July 17 through 9:00 am on Monday, August 5.
+Participants will be able to enter and revise their preferences from Monday, December 2 through 9:00 a.m. on Monday, December 16.

 Students will also be asked to provide their cumulative GPA, and brief answers to the following questions:

 1. Do you wish you write your senior essay in one the seminars selected?
 If yes, on what topic?

 2. Do you have any previous course work that is related to the topics of the selected seminars?

 3. Why do you wish to take these seminars?

 When pre-registration closes at 9:00 am on Monday, December 16, the undergraduate registrar will forward the pre-registration selections to participating seminar instructors for review.

 Notice of pre-registration assignments will be emailed to all participants before OCS opens on Wednesday, January 8.